brd/apc_monitoring/README.md

 apc_monitoring
 ==============

-Perl tools to get data into Nagios/Graphite
+Perl tools to get APC PDU / UPS data into Nagios/Graphite.

+Tested with the following PDUs: AP8941, AP7921, AP7941 and a Symmetra LX UPS.

 Basic usage: